khalid-el-masnaoui/docker-notes/BEST-PRACTISES.md

 Only select trusted base images for the `FROM` instructions in your [Dockerfiles](#DOCKERFILE.md).
 You can easily find these images by filtering using the “Docker Official Image” and “Verified Publisher” options [on Docker Hub](https://hub.docker.com/search?q=&image_filter=official%2Cstore).
 An image that’s published by an unknown author or which has few downloads might not contain the content you expect.

 It’s also advisable to use minimal images (such as [Alpine-based variants](https://hub.docker.com/_/alpine)) where possible.
 These will have smaller download sizes and should contain fewer OS packages, which reduces your attack surface.

+###### Regularly rebuild your images

+Regularly rebuild your images from your Dockerfiles to ensure they include updated OS packages and dependencies.
+Built images are immutable, so package bug fixes and security patches released after your build won’t reach your running containers.

+Periodically rebuilding your images and restarting your containers is the best way to prevent stale dependencies being used in production.
+You can automate the container replacement process by using a tool such as [Watchtower](https://containrrr.dev/watchtower).

+###### Use image vulnerability scanners

+Scanning your built images for vulnerabilities is one of the most effective ways to inform yourself of problems.
+Scan tools are capable of identifying which packages you’re using, whether they contain any vulnerabilities, and how you can address the problem by upgrading or removing the package.

+You can perform a scan by running the [docker scout](https://docs.docker.com/scout) command (previously docker scan) or an external tool such as [Anchore](https://anchore.com/) or [Trivy](https://github.com/aquasecurity/trivy).
+Scanning each image you build will reveal issues before the image is used by containers running in production.
+It’s a good idea to include these scans as jobs in your CI pipeline.

+###### Use Docker content trust to verify image authenticity

+Before starting a container, you need to be sure that the image you’re using is authentic.
+An attacker could have uploaded a malicious replacement to your registry or intercepted the download to your host.

+Docker [Content Trust](https://docs.docker.com/engine/security/trust) is a mechanism for signing and verifying images.
+Image creators can sign their images to prove that they authored them; consumers who pull images can then verify the trust by comparing the image’s public signature.

+Docker [can be configured](https://docs.docker.com/engine/security/trust/#client-enforcement-with-docker-content-trust) to prevent the use of unsigned or unverifiable images.
+This provides a safeguard against potentially tampered content.

+###### Lint your Dockerfiles to detect unsafe misconfigurations

+Linting your Dockerfiles before you build them is an easy way to spot common mistakes  that could pose a security risk.
+Linters such as [Hadolint](https://github.com/hadolint/hadolint) check your Dockerfile instructions and flag any issues that contravene best practices.

+Fixing detected problems before you build will help ensure your images are secure and reliable.
+This is another process that’s worth incorporating into your CI pipelines.